hashicorp/vault/website/source/docs/secrets/pki/index.html.md

       <li>
       <span class="param">safety_buffer</span>
       <span class="param-flags">optional</span>
-        A duration (given as a string; defaults to `72h`) used as a safety buffer to ensure certificates are not expunged prematurely; as an example, this can keep certificates from being removed from the CRL that, due to clock skew, might still be considered valid on other hosts.
+        A duration (given as an integer number of seconds or a string; defaults to `72h`) used as a safety buffer to ensure certificates are not expunged prematurely; as an example, this can keep certificates from being removed from the CRL that, due to clock skew, might still be considered valid on other hosts.
 For a certificate to be expunged, the time must be after the expiration time of the certificate (according to the local clock) plus the duration of `safety_buffer`.
       </li>
     </ul>
   </dd>